Lauren Jenkins

-Lauren Elizabeth Jenkins (born September 16, 1991) is an American singer-songwriter, actress, and director.
+Lauren Elizabeth Jenkins (born September 16, 1991) is an American singer-songwriter.
 Throughout her teenage years, Jenkins performed regularly at nightclubs in various states, before settling in New York City to study acting.
 While involved with the film industry, she landed the role of Trey Campbell in Deadline (2012).
 Big Machine Records would sign Jenkins as a recording artist in 2013 and release her debut extended play (EP) The Nashville Sessions EP in 2016.
 This was followed by her debut studio album, No Saint (2019), which ranked on Billboard's Top Country Albums and Heatseekers Albums charts.
 After being removed from Big Machine's roster in March 2020, she independently released her second EP Miles on Me, Part 1 in July 2021.

 Life and career

 1991–2012: Early life and career beginnings

-Lauren Elizabeth Jenkins was born on September 16, 1991 in Arlington, Texas and raised in South Carolina.
-When she was six years old, her father took her to her first concert and around the age of eight, she began writing songs.
+Lauren Elizabeth Jenkins was born on September 16, 1991, in Arlington, Texas, and raised in South Carolina.
+She has a younger sister which she considers one of her role models.
+When Jenkins was six years old, her father took her to her first concert and around the age of eight, she began writing songs.
 As a child, she often attended concerts with her father.
 Jenkins stated that her musical inspirations include "acts like Tom Petty and The Allman Brothers Band".
-She has a younger sister which she considers one of her role models.
+During high school, she was a competitive swimmer and participated in the AAU Junior Olympic Games.
 At age 15, Jenkins bought a car and an acoustic guitar and moved to Memphis, Tennessee.
-She began homeschooling so she "could travel and pursue music".
-Around that time, she was earning money from various odd jobs, which included modeling for Mello Yello and hosting a wrestling television show.
-Jenkins sang in nightclubs using a fake identity document on the East Coast.
-She attended open mic nights and tried performing in coffee shops and airports throughout North Carolina when she was a teenager.
-Jenkins also briefly resided in Charlotte, North Carolina.
-After performing regularly in New York City, Jenkins would settle there for performance opportunities and to attend the William Esper Studio school for acting.
+Jenkins also briefly resided in Charleston, South Carolina, and Charlotte, North Carolina.
+She began homeschooling so she could travel and pursue a career in music.
+Around that time, she earned money from modeling for Mello Yello and Coca-Cola, and co-hosting Jerry Lawler's wrestling television show Jerry Lawler's Memphis Wrestling.
+Jenkins sang in nightclubs using a fake identity document on the East Coast following her relocation to Memphis.
+She also attended open mic nights and sought out coffee shops and airports where she could perform throughout North Carolina.
+Jenkins left Memphis and moved to New York City to follow her acting career "more seriously".
+After performing regularly in the latter city, Jenkins would settle there to attend the William Esper Studio school for acting.
 While splitting her time between New York City and Los Angeles, Jenkins worked on the set of Cigarette Girl (2009) and starred as a bartender in both N-Secure (2010) and Tough Trade (2010).
-In 2012, she was given the lead role of Trey Campbell in Deadline (2012).
+In 2012, she played Trey Campbell in the mystery drama film Deadline (2012).
+It received generally negative reviews from film critics.